kinman1313/invoice_processor/README.md

-# Invoice Processing Agent - Strategic Intelligence Edition v3.0
+# Agent - Z (Strategic Intelligence Edition v3.0)

 ## Overview

-**Invoice Processing Agent** is an enterprise-grade AI system that transforms Accounts Payable from a back-office function into a strategic asset.
+**Agent - Z** is an enterprise-grade AI system that transforms Accounts Payable from a back-office function into a strategic asset.

 It combines **Agentic AI** with **Strategic Intelligence** to automate the entire lifecycle—from zero-click ingestion to ERP export—while providing real-time financial insights via natural language chat.